6/22/2020 1:47:01 PM

 Step 3: How to Save Water and Maintain a Healthy Lawn

 The EPA estimates that watering lawns accounts for anywhere from 30 to 60 percent of water consumption during the summer in the U.S. When responsible irrigation practices are overlooked, overwatering can occur, drowning grass roots, inviting weeds and promoting lawn fungus growth.

 A general rule of thumb is to water deeply, less often and during a cool time of day.
 When watering, the moisture needs to access the roots to be effective.
 That means you should remove excess layers of thatch, which is dead grass buildup on the top of the soil bed, before watering.
 Too much thatch will prevent water from reaching the roots.

 Water during the cooler parts of the day like at night or early in the morning.
 Watering at noon on a hot summer day will not only evaporate water coming from your sprinklers, but it encourages fungal growth and shallow root systems, which can make a lawn more susceptible to disease.
 Watering at cooler parts of the day gives water a chance to soak into the roots, meaning less water is used and a lower water bill.

 Inspect your sprinkler system.
 Ensure the sprinkler heads aren't clogged or broken and that they're pointed in an effective direction.
 According to the EPA, even very small leaks can waste 6,300 gallons of water per month.

 Don't water when it's not needed.
 If your area receives enough rainfall, turn off the automatic timer on your irrigation system.
 Also consider collecting rainwater in barrels at the base of your gutters and recycling that water for irrigation.
-Learn how much water your grass needs by reading a blog post we published earlier this year.

 Finally, cut your grass at a taller height.
 Taller grasses promote longer roots, and longer roots can thrive with less watering.